loader image

 Chest to Bar (C2B/CTB):

-In this variation of the pull-up, you have to touch the pull-up bar with your chest, which increases the range of motion of the exercise compared to the normal pull-up, where you only have to be above the pull-up bar with your chin.
+In this variation of the pull-up, you have to touch the pull-up bar with your chest, which increases the range of motion of the exercise compared to the normal pull-up, where you only have to be with your chin over the pull-up bar.

 Chin-Up:

-A chin-up is a pull-up in which the palm of the hand points towards you, this is the so-called supinated grip or underhand grip.
-A valid repetition starts with the arms fully extended and is completed when the chin is over the bar.
+A chin-up is a pull-up in which the palms of the hands face you, this is the so-called supination grip or underhand grip.
+A valid repetition starts with completely suspended arms and is completed when the chin is above the bar.

 Chipper:

-This type of WOD consists of several exercises, usually with a higher number of repetitions, which have to be completed one after the other.
-You have to complete the specified number of repetitions for one exercise before you can move on to the next one.
+This type of WOD consists of several exercises, usually with a higher number of repetitions, which must be completed one after the other.
+You must finish the specified number of repetitions for one exercise before you can move on to the next exercise.
 Many exercises, many repetitions!
-The word "chipper" comes from "chip it away", which in turn means to reduce or decrease.
+The word "Chipper" comes from "Chip it away", which means reduce or diminish.

 Clean: